Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Results

-Before accepting the results of our fits, we must validate that our models adequately recover the observed luminosity distribution, since matching this distribution is the goal of our forward model.
-In order to visualise the comparisons between the distributions of observations and the library, we first plot the 1D cluster luminosity distributions in the five LEGUS bands, showing both the measured distribution and the luminosity distribution we predict using the model parameters.
+To visualise the comparisons between the distributions of observations and the library, we first plot the 1D cluster luminosity distributions in the five LEGUS bands, showing both the measured distribution and the luminosity distribution we predict using the model parameters.
 The model prediction follows immediately from our expression for the likelihood function in terms of our Gaussian mixture model (\autoref{eq:likelihood}), and is simply

-where $m$ is the magnitude in the filter of interest, $m_j$ is the magnitude of the $j$th library cluster in that filter, and $h$ is the library bandwidth.
-We show this comparison in \autoref{fig:1D_MID}.
-As the figure shows, our best-fitting model generally matches the observed luminosity distribution except for at the most luminous end of the distribution.